 When searching for a new designer dog breed such as the Ori Pei, you must use your time wisely and constructively.

 Since we all live busy lives, you should make sure this does not turn into a long drawn out process with no end in sight.

 You can start your journey by perusing the new puppy dog classified ads and local breeder networks, which should give you a pretty good idea of what is out there.

 Make sure to make notes and compare the various prices of the breeders who are selling.

-Going old school and hooking up with other dog owners and informing them that you are searching for this breed can also be a strategy which can work to your advantage.
+Going old school and hooking up with other dog owners and informing them that you are searching for this breed can also be a strategy that can work to your advantage.